‘xXx: Return Of Xander Cage’ Star Deepika Padukone On That Vin Diesel Romance Rumor

 xXx: Return Of Xander Cage Star Deepika Padukone Finds International Success “Unbelievable”

-Ms. Padukone recently spoke to Gulf News about her rise to international fame with the press tour for xXx: Return of Xander Cage and the Hindu actress described feeling a bit overwhelmed with the attention and the massive expressions of love and admiration she has received, while on the press junket tour.
+Ms. Padukone recently spoke to Gulf News about her rise to international fame with the press tour for xXx: Return of Xander Cage and the Hindu actress described feeling a bit overwhelmed with the attention and the massive expressions of love and admiration she has received while on the press junket tour.
 Padukone says she has toured Mexico and the UAE with plans to continue on to the United States and India.
 Among her travels in the xXx: Return of Xander Cage promotional tour, Padukone says she has consistently felt welcomed and loved.

-This kind of international attention might have come sooner, if plans had worked out for the last Fast & Furious film, and Deepika, who is now a close friend to Vin Diesel, might have connected with the Xander Cage star much sooner.
+This kind of international attention might have come sooner if plans had worked out for the last Fast & Furious film, and Deepika, who is now a close friend to Vin Diesel, might have connected with the Xander Cage star much sooner.
 Ms. Padukone has no regrets, however.
 In fact, she hints at possessing a deeply philosophical nature, as she reflects on what might have been.

 “It’s proof that everything happens for a reason.
 I wasn’t meant to work with him then, I was meant to work with him on this movie.
 I’m a big believer in things happening at the right time for the right reason,” laughs the xXx: Return of Xander Cage star.